 Ebb and Flow

 In 1938, my grandparents bought some land on the western shores of the Chesapeake Bay.
-Breathtaking and beautiful, the property captivated my grandmother who fell in love with the woods and streams, the Calvert Cliffs, and almost two thousand feet of un-disturbed beach.
+Breathtaking and beautiful, the property captivated my grandmother who fell in love with the woods and streams, the Calvert Cliffs, and almost two thousand feet of pristine beachfront.
 My grandparents built a rustic, unfinished house there and the family photo albums show our family gathering there, decade after decade.

 Shortly before my grandmother died in 1975, her only son--my uncle--began living in the house they had built on the bay.
 He quit his job, abandoned his car, disconnected the phone lines and began living alone in the woods--with all the modern conveniences of anyone in 1885.
 He mostly tended his garden and his fruit trees and got around by foot and bicycle, retreating not just from the daily grind and rat race, but also from most of the trappings and conveniences of modern life.